vkkokko/oldenglishonline/README.md

 * **State what you want the feature to do**.
 For example, 'I would like it if you could review all the flashcards you've filled out in a session so you can see which ones you got right and which you got wrong'.
 * **State where you would like the feature to go**.
 For example, 'I'd like there to be a button I could click on the flashcard modal which would bring up this information'.
 * **State who you think the feature would benefit**.
 For example, is it aimed at first time learners or postgraduate scholars?

-### How do I contribute directly?
-If you are a developer or Old English scholar who wants to contribute directly to Old English Online yourself, you can, but it will require you install a few things on your own computer.
-Follow the steps below:
-1. Create a Github account [here](https://github.com/) or just login if you already have one.
-2. Download a git client, you can get the free GitKraken [here](https://www.gitkraken.com/).
-3. Navigate to the project repository on Github.
-It's [here](https://github.com/vkkokko/oldenglishonline).
-4. Click the **Clone or download** button and copy the URL.
-5. In GitKraken, choose **Clone Repo**, choose **From URL** and paste the URL you copied from Github.
-This will copy the repo to your machine.
-6. Make the changes you want to make to the page in the `/src/` folder, not the `/docs/` folder.
-We recommend you use a code editor to do this as it will make it easier to read and flag errors.
-You can download Visual Studio Code [here](https://code.visualstudio.com/).
-7. Commit changes to your own branch.
-8. Push your work back up to your fork.
-If you're using GitKraken, you just need to click the **Push** button.
-9. Submit a **Pull Request** so that we can review your changes.
-10. An administrator will then review and approve your changes.

 # Developer's Guide
 ## Installing and Running